Montana Court Records

 The Montana State Prison System

-What is the Difference Between Jail and Prison in Montana?
+What Is The Difference Between Jail and Prison in Montana?

-Meanwhile, it is also important is distinguish between jails, prisons, and detention centers.
+Meanwhile, it is also important to distinguish between jails, prisons, and detention centers.
 Detention centers generally refer to facilities where state and federal criminal justice agencies remand offenders pending conviction and sentence in court.
 Nevertheless, correctional agencies often use detention centers as prisons or run both in the same location.

 How Many Prisons are in Montana?